 Keurigs were originally designed for office use, and they remain the quickest and easiest way to get your coffee fix.
 Our favorite Keurig model for offices is the Keurig K155 Office Pro, which comes with multiple features that make it even better for office use.
 First, it uses K-cups.
 And since each K-cup makes one cup of coffee, everyone will be able to get the blend they’re craving without forcing their preference on anyone else.
 This model also comes with a convenient touchscreen interface that allows you to control most settings.
 This includes the ability to choose between a 4, 6, 8, or 10-ounce cup of coffee.

 This model comes with a huge 90-ounce reservoir, which (depending on the serving size) could brew more than a dozen cups of coffee before you need to refill it—a great feature for a busy office.
 Our only gripe is that even though you can tie this model directly into the waterline, you have to pay extra for the plumb kit.
 If that part were included, we’d like this model even more.
-However, this is still the best overall coffee maker for offices today, and it will leave everyone smiling.
+However, this is still one of the best office coffee makers on the market right now.

 The Technivorm Moccamaster 59462 KBG is a good choice for an office that drinks a lot of coffee but doesn’t want to buy K-cups, which can be expensive.
 You can use loose coffee grounds with this machine.
 It also comes with a 40-ounce reservoir, which is enough for about ten cups of coffee before it needs refilling.
 You can also get this model in one of twenty different colors, so you can match it to your office’s kitchen theme if you already have one.
 The brewer and hotplate turn on and off independently, so you can keep your coffee warm in the carafe long after you’re done brewing.